-The DABA credential is the only bachelor-level program in BC that is approved by both the Behavior Analyst Certification Board® (BACB) and the Teacher Qualification Service (TQS).
-These approvals make the credential highly attractive to professionals aspiring to become Board Certified Assistant Behavior Analysts (BCaBA) and/or K-to-12 teachers working toward a higher pay level and specialized knowledge base.
+The DABA credential is the only bachelor-level program in BC that is approved by both the Behaviour Analyst Certification Board® (BACB) and the Teacher Qualification Service (TQS).
+These approvals make the credential highly attractive to professionals aspiring to become Board Certified Assistant Behaviour Analysts (BCaBA) and/or K-to-12 teachers working toward a higher pay level and specialized knowledge base.

 The DABA program has partnered with Simon Fraser University (SFU) to offer a BA Psychology Major with Applied Behaviour Analysis Concentration

 DABA courses can also be used as specialty or elective courses within a number of degree programs at Douglas College, such as the BA in Applied Psychology, as well as other institutions, including the University of Calgary, University of Victoria and Simon Fraser University.

 International students are not currently eligible for this program.
 For more information, contact Douglas College International